jclouds/legacy-jclouds/documentation/userguide/compute.markdown

 *Unless specified below, the default template is `osFamily(UBUNTU).osVersionMatches("10.04").os64Bit(true)`*

-TODO: This is significantly out of date.
+_This is significantly out of date._

 | *provider* | *default template* |